WPS/domainstorytelling.org/docs/_pages/home.md

 ## Purposes

-Domain Storytelling is a versatile tools that helps you to:
+Domain Storytelling is a versatile tool that helps you to:

 - Fully align all project participants and stakeholders, both technical and business-focused
 - Draw clear boundaries to organize your domain, software, and teams